sematic-ai/sematic/docs/cloud-resolver.md

 Sematic will run two types of pods for each pipeline:

-* **Resolver pod** – this is where the graph of your pipeline gets processed.
+* **Driver pod** – this is where the graph of your pipeline gets processed, and where the `Resolver` and `inline=True` pipeline steps run.
+This pod has the word "driver" in its name.
-  You can see this as a "driver" job.
 * **Worker pods** – this is where individual pipeline steps will be run if they are marked as `inline=False`.
+These pods have the work "worker" in their name.

 By default, the resolution of the graph and all pipeline steps will run in a single pod, the resolver pod.
 This is fine for minor pipeline steps that take up